diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 While it was really funny to think about *Tummys*, I'm not completely satisfied by the current state of its design.

-One glaring issue is that the expanded TMs that *Tummys* declares are much more tangled and riddled with unnecesary steps than the one we would write.
+One glaring issue is that the expanded TMs that *Tummys* declares are much more tangled and riddled with unnecessary steps than the one we would write.
 With each level of indirection that we add, we add even more intermediary do-nothing steps.

-Many of this are from "don't move the head" expansions that is there because of the model we use for our transitions.
+Many of this are from "don't move the head" expansions that are there because of the model we use for our transitions.
 But most of those "don't move" transitions are derived from the expansions of all the delegations we do and their intermediary steps.

 When I will get to work on *Tummys* I will surely check some of the expansion rules again.
-With many things removed from the core of the language, some of the intermediary steps we take feels unnecessary now.
+With many things removed from the core of the language, some of the intermediary steps we take feel unnecessary now.

 Adding all those steps means making the TMs less performant too, as they do a larger number of steps than they need.

-For example the rightShift machine that we saw in the exercise can be easily written with about 5 states.
+For example, the rightShift machine that we saw in the exercise can be easily written with about 5 states.
 Part of this can be easily solved in the compiler by doing some optimization passes that removes many do nothing steps.
-But, nonetheless, I still think that this can be solved at the root by remodeling some expansion rules.
+But, nonetheless, I still think that this can be solved at the root by remodelling some expansion rules.

 The second thing I can't feel happy about is the way in which the programming with *Tummys* feels.
 TMs are, by nature, imperative, mutating, state machine with side effects.
 I would have liked to be able, with *Tummys*, to abstract away the kind of imperative mentality that naturally comes by working on a turing machine configuration.

-While I tried to provide abstractions that would lead towards some different mentality state, I don't think this was successfull enough.
+While I tried to provide abstractions that would lead towards some different mentality state, I don't think this was successful enough.

-While working trough the example you saw here, and other experimental programs, I did not feel like I was allowed to think with the paradigm I was trying to express nor at the abstraction level I wanted.
+While working through the examples you saw here, and other experimental programs, I did not feel like I was helped in thinking with the paradigm I was trying to express nor at the abstraction level I wanted.

 At the same time, and in some way contrarily to what a research of such abstractions should bring, I feel there is a kind conflict between the tools *Tummys* provides and the way a TM can be easily reasoned about.
-Many times during the writing of these examples I felt that the complexity those abstraction create was completely unneccesary and as much as a, I dare say, disadvantage over the more concrete way TMs can be expressed.
+Many times during the writing of these examples I felt that the complexities those abstractions create were completely unnecessary and as much as a, I dare say, disadvantage over the more concrete way TMs can be expressed.

 I'm still not sure how those feelings should be addressed but I wouldn't mind looking at *Tummys* from the inside out again when I will have more experience with this kind of things.